philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ### Add a method to a structure

-To add a method you have to use a receiver that is a special way that Go passes at the method the value of the object related to the strut itself.
+To add a method to a structure you have to use a ***receiver***.
+A receiver is a special way that Go passes at the method the value of the object related to the strut itself.
 To create a method you have this special syntax:

 ```go